w3ctag/design-reviews/2015/04/Upgrade_Insecure.md

 ## General Discussion

-This draft defines a new Content Security Policy header for a page to assert that subresources should be automatically upgraded to their secure version.
+This draft defines a new Content Security Policy header for a page to assert that subresources and navigations should be automatically upgraded to their secure version.
 We think this is a great step towards reducing barriers that website publishers face when transitioning from plaintext HTTP to secure connections.

 Most of the issues raised below were very promptly resolved by Mike West.